hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 Verification
 ------------

-There's no way to directly verify that the resultant embeddings are semantically close to the expected concepts.
-What I can do instead is generate embeddings from the full texts of various docs, and then compare the resultant embedding against the embeddings of these various docs using `cosine similarity`_.
+There's no way to directly verify that the resultant vectors are semantically close to the expected concepts.
+What I can do instead is generate vectors from the full texts of various docs, and then compare the resultant vector against the vectors of these various docs using `cosine similarity`_.
-For the :ref:`arithmetic-domain` experiment I expect the resultant embedding to be most similar to `Testing`_ or `Testing Services`_ from the Angular docs.
+For the :ref:`arithmetic-domain` experiment I expect the resultant vector to be most similar to `Testing`_ or `Testing Services`_ from the Angular docs.
-And for the :ref:`arithmetic-topic` experiment I expect the resultant embedding to be most similar to `Vector Columns`_ from the Supabase docs.
+And for the :ref:`arithmetic-topic` experiment I expect the resultant vector to be most similar to `Vector Columns`_ from the Supabase docs.

 Here's the full list of docs that are used in each experiment.
 They're all fairly short